RockLib/RockLib.Logging/docs/AspNetCore.md

 ## Logging action filters

 To automatically record an info log for a controller action, decorate it with the [InfoLog] attribute.
-Doing so will result in an info log with a message in the format "Request handled by {actionName}.".
+Doing so will result in an info log with a message in the format "Request handled by `{actionName}`.".
 The log will also include, when applicable: the exception thrown by the action, and the "ResponseStatusCode", "ResultType", and "ResultObject" extended properties.

 ```csharp
 // GET math/triple/4